chunckyMAN/js-minicamp-homework-3/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Objects
+		A collection of data and functions.

 	* Properties
+		Key names used to arrange different values in an object.

 	* Methods
+		Functions stored in an object.

 	* for in loop
+		Code statement that checks whether a certain property is store in an object.

 	* dot notation vs bracket notation
+		. notation is used to access an absolute property from an object and [] notation takes an argument that returns the property's key.

 2. Fork and clone this repo.
 When you need to commit use the following commands.

 	* git status
 	* git add --all
 	* git status